RonanAndal/RonanAndal.github.io/essays/ReflectionOnUseOfAI.md

 I have used AI in class this semester in the following areas:

 1. Experience WODs e.g. E18\
-Some experience WODs were pretty straightforward and had instructions to get the job done, but when instructions were lacking like when there was no instructional video google and ChatGPT was my saving grace
+Some experience WODs were pretty straightforward and had instructions to get the job done, but when instructions were lacking like when there was no instructional video google and ChatGPT was my saving grace, but these just like the practice WODs were used to help us prepare for the actual in-class WODs so which is why GPT or not I still analyzed how I got the answer afterwards and did it over and over again just like how professor wanted

 2. In-class Practice WODs\